Close Menu

 Toggle

-• The “Toddler Office” Supply List
+• The Simple Supply List for Surviving Your Work Week

-• The Kitchen is Your Secret Weapon
+• The Kitchen Is Your Secret Weapon for Entertaining a 2-Year-Old at Home

 • The Real Secret: Rotate Everything

-Working from home with a 2-year-old is pure chaos.
-One minute, they’re quietly stacking blocks, and the next, they’re convinced the cat needs a diaper change.
+One minute, they are quietly stacking blocks, and the next, they are convinced the cat needs a diaper change.

-I’ve been there.
 My home office has basically become a toddler theme park.

-I’ve had conference calls interrupted by someone demanding cheese sticks and urgent deadlines competing with potty training emergencies.
-But after way too many trial-and-error days, here’s what I know for sure: you don’t need Pinterest-perfect activities.
+I have had conference calls interrupted by someone demanding cheese sticks, and urgent deadlines competing with potty training emergencies.

 A Sturdy Stuffed Animal

 Pick one that can handle rough medical procedures and a lot of love.
-Ours is a pink poodle.
-She’s been a dental patient, a student, and a crash-test dummy.

 A toddler using a pink toothbrush to brush the teeth of a large pink stuffed poodle toy.